 - To explore enabling technologies that can impact the development and use of future biomedical information systems

-- To gain experience in independent study and research under the guidance of LHNCBC and Clinical Center staff
+- To gain experience in independent study and research under the guidance of LHNCBC, NCBI, and Clinical Center staff

-- To describe study and research results in writing and presentations and to improve written work and presentations through critiques with other participants in the elective
+- To describe study/research results through written and oral presentations and to improve written work and presentations through critiques with other participants in the elective

 - To become aware of research funding and professional development opportunities for physicians specializing in biomedical informatics, including through discussions with leading biomedical informatics practitioners and researchers